Dawson120/Adventure-Game/README.md

 ### How To Play

 * Click Here [GAME](https://adventurers-woes.netlify.app/)
-* Use Dropdown To Make Selection
+* Use Dropdown To Make the Selection

 ## Assets